What Is Verbal Dyspraxia?

 We believe every individual deserves a place in the community, with equal education and working opportunities.
 Our approach is focused on tailoring interventions to each individual’s strengths and challenges.
 What’s more, our skilled support workers utilise person-centred strategies tailored to the unique needs, wants, and requirements of the people we serve.

 If you are looking for a reliable and professional care provider, Lead Complex Care is the right choice for you.
-We provide CQC-regulated care in Bristol, Exeter, Slough, Somerset, and the Midlands.
+We provide CQC-regulated care in Bristol, South East, Somerset, and the Midlands.

 To learn more about how we support individuals with verbal dyspraxia, contact us today.